- Year 5 Overview

 - Eco School

-Sometimes we may need to share information and work in partnership with other agencies when there are concerns about a child's welfare.
-We will ensure that our concerns about our pupils are discussed with parents/carers first, unless we have reason to believe that such a move would be contrary to the child's welfare.
+We will provide staff and volunteers with guidance to follow when they suspect a child may be experiencing abuse or at risk of harm.
+We will work co-operatively with other agencies to safeguard and promote the welfare of children.
+We will ensure that our concerns about out pupils our pupils are discussed with parents/carers first – unless we have reason to believe that such a move would be contrary to the child's welfare.

 The Designated Safeguarding Lead for child protection is Lynn Evans

 The Deputy Designated Person for child protection is Nikki Poole